Barnsley, Cirencester, United Kingdom

 Set down a quiet lane in the country village of Barnsley, this hotel is the perfect city escape at just 90-minute drive from London.
 Unnecessary airs and graces are out; instead Barnsley House offers warm yet discreet service in a beautiful setting.
 The ambience is very much home-away-from-home, albeit with immaculately designed rooms and helpful staff on hand to cater to your every whim.

 Fancy dinner in the garden on a balmy summer's evening?
-Or hosting your own private party for two in the cozy cinema?
+Or hosting your own private party for two in the cosy cinema?
 Or simply relaxing with a well-earned glass of red in front of a roaring fire after a bracing autumnal country walk?
 Barnsley House offers it all.

 With a head chef hailing from London’s Caprice and Chez Bruce, The Potager Restaurant is a real treat, overlooking the gardens and with an accompanying terrace perfect for al fresco dining in summer, afternoon tea or evening aperitifs.
 For a change of scenery The Village Pub in Barnsley Village, a short walk from the hotel, offers hearty fare and an excellent selection of local ales.